StarID¶

 class needs to operate.
 The first is a camera model, which should be a subclass ofCameraModel

 .
-The camera model is used to both project catalogue star locations onto the image, as well as generate unit vectors through the image points of interest in the camera frame.
+The camera model is used to both project catalog star locations onto the image, as well as generate unit vectors through the image points of interest in the camera frame.
 The next thing theStarID

 package and provides all of the necessary information for retrieving and projecting the expected stars in an image.
-Both the star catalogue and camera model are generally set at the construction of the class and apply to every image being considered, so they are rarely updated.
+Both the star catalog and camera model are generally set at the construction of the class and apply to every image being considered, so they are rarely updated.
 The camera model is stored in themodel

 attribute and can also be specified in the class constructor as a keyword argument of the same name.The